guidobonerz/snatchfreezer/README.md

-<b>Snatchfreezer</b> is a JavaFX Frontend for my Highspeed Fotography Project
+<b>Snatchfreezer</b> is a JavaFX Controller Frontend for my Highspeed Fotography Project